chatwars/chatwars-api-docs/index.md

 A:

-To access the Chat Wars API, you must first obtain a login from the feedback bot.
+To access the Chat Wars API, you must first obtain a login by emailing to [The support address](mailto:support@chtwrs.freshdesk.com)
-* To obtain access to [@chtwrsbot (International)](http://t.me/chtwrsbot)'s API, You must request a login from [@ChatWarsFeedbackBot](http://t.me/ChatWarsFeedbackBot)
-* To obtain access to [@ChatWarsBot (CW3)](http://t.me/ChatWarsBot)'s API, You must request a login from [@ChatWarsRuFeedbackBot](http://t.me/ChatWarsRuFeedbackBot)

-If you do not receive a response within an acceptable timeframe, you can also send an email to [The support address](mailto:support@chtwrs.freshdesk.com)

 A recommended format to use (but not required) can be used to make the request more clear and simple.
 A sample format has been provided for you.
 ```plaintext